 And second, a coherent system for explaining a broad variety of mental phenomena—including qualia, thinking, memory, volition, and selfhood—can be built on this foundation.
 In science, those hypotheses with the greatest explanatory power are usually the ones that succeed.

-All the above factors seem to indicate that these new hypotheses may have some merit.
+All the above factors seem to indicate that these new hypotheses may succeed.
 Nevertheless, they are strictly speaking no more than hypotheses; and it will ultimately be up to scientists to verify or falsify them.

 In this regard, there may be many parallels between the conceptual history of the qualion and that of the quark.
 When Gell-Mann and Zweig first introduced the quark concept, few people found it convincing; but because of its explanatory power it gained enough interest to be tested, and today quarks enjoy the same confirmed status as photons and electrons.